ayusyagol11/sql-data-warehouse-project/docs/data_catalog.md

-order_date	DATE	The date when the order was placed. shipping_date	DATE	The date when the order was shipped to the customer. due_date	DATE	The date when the order payment was due. sales_amount	INT	Total monetary value of the sale for the line item, in whole currency units. quantity	INT	Number of units of the product ordered for the line item. price	INT	Price per unit of the product for the line item, in whole currency units.
+order_date	DATE	The date when the order was placed. shipping_date	DATE	The date when the order was shipped to the customer. due_date	DATE	The date when the order payment was due. sales_amount	INT	Total monetary value of the sale, in whole currency units (e.g., 25). quantity	INT	Number of units of the product ordered (e.g., 1). price	INT	Price per unit of the product for the line item, in whole currency units.

+⸻

+📝 This documentation serves as a reference for analysts and engineers working with the Gold Layer for BI and analytics.
++++